maiku1008/maiku1008.github.io/_posts/2018-01-16-the-linux-filesystem.md

 ![Old fart who likes writing fantasy books about winter and people dying](https://i.imgur.com/L6uT1Mn.jpg)

 Like all UNIX-based operating systems, Linux consists of a single big filesystem tree.
-It's designed as an inverted tree with the root directory **/** at the top of the tree.
+It's designed as an inverted tree with the root directory **/** at the top of that tree.
 Different filesystems, locally present in different partitions, or sometimes on the network, can be **mounted** at various points within this large logical filesystem.

 Regardless of how things are actually joined together, it all just looks like one filesystem, with applications not caring at all about what physical device files actually reside on.

 The following is a list of the main directories normally found under **/**:

 ![du](https://i.imgur.com/u8vsKGC.png)